Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 The practice of placing work items in the `TECH WISHING WELL` during `INBOX` is clearly in conflict with the wishlist-fire dichotomy that still comes up in the team members' questions, presenting a tertiary contradiction.
 This contradictory state is seemingly accepted with no other rationale besides desire to see what happens.
 Members remark that the lack of rationale will possibly lead to *everything* being placed in the `TECH WISHING WELL` as if it was the old wishlist by another name, with the implication that this would be an undesirable outcome.
 No explicit transformation follows, the contradiction remains unresolved.

 At this point in time, the team has a total of four new boards to use as boxes to shovel inbox items to: `MONEYBOX`, `WATBOX`, `MARKETING BOX` and `TECH WISHING WELL`.
 In daily `17`, the team found they needed more structure for `MONEYBOX` to use it more effectively.
-In the following, the team makes additional findings regarding all of the boxes.
+In the following, the team makes additional findings regarding all of these mentioned boxes during a short "drive-through" by the driver and secretary.

 #### Daily 19

-> 45:33, `MONEYBOX`
+> 45:33
-> :   "Nothing new."
+> :   "Moneybox! ...
+Nothing new." (`D1`, as secretary)
 > 45:37, `WATBOX`
+> :   "Watbox!" (`D1`)
-> :   "Watbox doesn't need to [be gone] through"
+> :   "Watbox doesn't need to [be gone] through" (`M1`)
+> 45:44
-> :   "Nothing.
-Maybe we should move watbox out"
+> :   "Maybe we should move watbox out" (`D1`)
 <!-- > :   "Exactly"
 > :   "I'm moving it next to 'hard and scary'" -->
 > 46:20, `MARKETING BOX`
-> :   "Is marketing already updated?
-Yep, it's just my placeholders..."
+> :   "Is marketing already updated?" (`M1` rhetorically to driver)"
+> :   "Yep, it's just my placeholders..." (`M1` pointing out there's no action to take)
 > 46:33, `NON-CORE MODULE CONTINUUM`
-> :   "Should we move tech wishing well elsewhere as well?
-If we don't want to go through it here.
-Moving it next to WATBOX."
+> :   "Should we move tech wishing well elsewhere as well, if we don't want to go through it here? ...
+Moving it next to watbox." (`D1`)

 The boxes come up during the regular course of the daily, but there is nothing to act upon.
 There's a primary contradiction between the need to spend less collective time on the daily and the thoroughness of inspecting and grooming boards, which is seen as dissatisfaction when a board is inspected but seemingly requires no action from the team.
 The addition of new boards has exacerbated this condition, bringing about a tertiary contradiction, which is resolved by the team by moving the virtual boards out of the way of the path the driver usually takes when facilitating the daily.